Unikernel-Systems/unikernel.org/blog/_posts/2017-07-04-how-unikernels-can-be-made-inpregnable.md

 These interfaces pose a risk to the VMM.
 As shown by the [2015 VENOM attack](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2015-3456) they can be used to break out of a VM and into the VMM.
 In the VENOM attack the attacker could attack the [Qemu] through the floppy interface provided by it.

 IBM research has spearheaded this effort with their [Ukvm] project.
 Ukvm is a replacement for [Qemu] specifically built for unikernels.
 [Solo5] provides a framework for Unikernels to boot a VM that is backed by ukvm instead of qemu.
 Both [IncludeOS] and [MirageOS] are already capable of booting using the Solo5 core and efforts are underway to port [HaLVM] to Solo5/Ukvm.
+The [Muen Separation Kernel] also has a Solo5 port and it'll be exiting to see if the more traditional operating systems will follow suit.

 Simplifying the emulated virtual machines will significantly increase VMM security.